Fanum Tax Meaning – Definition, Usage, and Insights

 Gaming/Discord:

-If someone’s living good mid-game, others joke about Fanum tax.
+If someone’s living good mid-game, others joke about the Fanum tax.

-“Why you got snacks and we starving in queue?!”
+“Why do you have snacks, and we’re starving in the queue?!”

 Tip: Always keep it lighthearted — tone is everything!